cloudogu/gitops-playground/README.md

 For example:
 * apps/spring-petclinic-plain/production and apps/spring-petclinic-plain/staging contain
   plain Kubernetes manifests (deployment.yaml, service.yaml, ingress.yaml) plus generated resources.
-* apps/nginx-helm-jenkins shows how Helm-based applications can be combined with generated resources and release metadata (applicationRelease.yaml).

 The `example-apps` repo is thus a reference for how product teams can structure their GitOps repositories while still integrating cleanly with Argo CD and the multi-source pattern used by the platform.